No. Not every veterinary practice will offer the same level of care.

 TIVA is available in our hospital and is frequently utilised for suitable patients & procedures.
 Alfaxan:

 ...rarely or never use TIVA, but only a gaseous (breathable gas) anaesthesia instead.
-Anaesthetic gas has a lower comparative safety margin, negatively affects blood pressure, and frequently prolongs the recovery phase, even into the following day.
+Anaesthetic gas has a lower comparative safety margin, can negatively affects blood pressure, and frequently prolongs the recovery phase, even into the following day.

 Most patients benefit from us taking that little more time (with a special suture and needle) to position the traditional "skin" sutures INSIDE the surgical wound, not on the skin surface.
 Oh, yes...no visible skin sutures in most surgeries!
 This also means less irritation and we can generally avoid that annoying E-collar around their neck!